lignumsystem/lignum-core/README.md

 	(lignumsystem) pip install -r requirements.txt

-These instructions install python3.12, create Python virtual environment and install Python software in *requirements.txt*.
-The Terminal prompt prefix *(lignumsystem)* tells the Python virtual envronment is active.
-In general to create a Python package from a C++ software defined in *setup.py* file:
+These instructions install python3.12, create Python virtual environment and install Python software enumerated in the *requirements.txt* file covering packages used in The LIGNUM System projects.
+The Terminal prompt prefix *(lignumsystem)* tells the corresponding Python virtual environment is active.

+In general to create a Python package from a C++ software defined in a *setup.py* file:

 	(lignumsystem) python3 setup.py build_ext --inplace

-See instructions for each use case.
+See detailed instructions for each use case.

 > [!TIP]
-> The Python virtual environment is installed in *venv* directory under home directory.
+> The *lignumsystem* Python virtual environment is installed under home directory in the *venv* directory
-> In this way the virtual environments are collected in one place.
+> where additional virtual environments can be installed and found in one place.

 #### R
 [RStudio](https://posit.co/products/open-source/rstudio/) is a popular choice for R installation.
 R has its own package management system.
-The [tidyverse](https://www.tidyverse.org) is collection of R packages for data science.
-To install tidyverse in R:
+The [tidyverse](https://www.tidyverse.org) is a collection of R packages for data science.
+To install `tidyverse` in R:

 	install.packages("tidyverse")

-R is used in data analysis in The Lignum System.
+R is used in data analysis in The LIGNUM System.
 See instructions for each use case.

 ### Git
+XCode installs `git`.
+However, it usually lacks behind the mainstream version available (or close to it) in MacPorts:

+		sudo port install git

-See the .gitignore file that can be used with The LIGNUM System projects.
+See the *.gitignore* file in *lignum-core* that can be used with The LIGNUM System projects.

+### ParaView
+MacPorts shows poor port health for ParaView (i.e. it is likely not in working order).
+Install ParaView from [ParaView](https://www.paraview.org) home page.

+---

 ## Publications
 To cite, please use: